carlosedp/scala3-quarkus-quickstart/README.md

 - If Sonarcloud is not needed, change:
   - Remove the GitHub action (./github/workflows/CI.yaml) cache task and update the test task removing additional sonar mvn tasks
   - Remove `sonar` properties from pom.xml

+## Build Tool Use

+The project contains build config for both Maven and Gradle.

+You can choose your tool and remove the files related to the build tool not in use:

+Maven files: `.mvn mvnw mvnw.bat pom.xml`
+Gradle files: `gradle .build.gradle gradle.properties gradlew gradlew.bat settings.gradle`

 ### RESTEasy Reactive